aeross/fsjs-food/README.md

 // });
 ```

-Uncomment that section in order to achieve 80% test coverage.
+Uncomment that section in order to achieve 80% test coverage. **Make sure to comment it back after you've ran the test.**